apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 The file is referenced from the main [Actor file (.actor/actor.json)](ACTOR_FILE.md) using the `input` directive, and it is typically stored in `.actor/input_schema.json`.

-It defines input properties for an Actor, including documentation, default value, and user interface definition.
+The file is a JSON schema with our extensions, which defines input properties for an Actor, including documentation, default value, and user interface definition.

+For full references, see [Input schema specification](https://docs.apify.com/platform/actors/development/actor-definition/input-schema/specification/v1).

 ## Example Actor input schema